PierreSenellart/provsql/doc/source/user/semirings.rst

 ---------------

-:sqlfunc:`sr_why` returns the *why-provenance* of a result – the set of minimal witnesses (sets of input tuples) that support the result:
+:sqlfunc:`sr_why` returns the *why-provenance* of a result – the set of witnesses (sets of input tuples) that support the result:

 .. code-block:: postgresql